WebexCC-SA/LAB-1309/docs/Excercise1.md

       ![Nav](./assets/Excercise4_17.png){ width="300" }

-- To test in this example, we pose the question "What are the support service options?"
+- To test in this example, we pose the question "What warranty comes with the vehicle?"

 - The response provided was accurate and consistent with the knowledge base created for this bot